cadenmarinozzi/GetTam-React/README.md

 ### Frontend

 Deploy the GetTam-React frontend by running `npm run deploy` in the root directory.
 This will build the frontend and deploy it to the firebase hosting service.

+### Analytics

+Deploy the Analytics by running `npm run deploy` in the root directory.
+This will build the analytics and deploy it to the GitHub pages service.

 # LICENSE